-The magnetic data over the Area of the Five Communities exhibits mainly broad magnetic responses, which are presumably associated with geological features of the Precambrian basement rocks, underlying the Paleozoic sedimentary units.
+The magnetic data over the Central Huron area exhibit mainly broad magnetic responses, which are presumably associated with geological features of the Precambrian basement rocks underlying the Paleozoic sedimentary units.
 In general, it is understood that magnetic anomalies that are caused by sedimentary units are much weaker than those generated from igneous and metamorphic rock.
-In the case of the Area of the Five Communities, it is assumed that the majority of the observable magnetic response is generated from the in Precambrian basement rocks, and the overlying sedimentary units are considered magnetically transparent.
+In the case of the Central Huron area, it is assumed that the majority of the observable magnetic response is generated from the Precambrian basement rocks, and the overlying sedimentary units are considered magnetically transparent.
 This is consistent with the interpretation of magnetic data over Lake Huron by O'Hara and Hinze (1980).

-Based on the distribution of magnetic responses observed in the reduced to pole magnetic field data (Figure 8), and their character observed in the first and second vertical derivatives, tilt angle and analytic signal maps (Figures 9 to 12), several lithological domains have been interpreted in the Area of the Five Communities (Figure 13).
-These interpretations are based on variability in the intensity and curvilinear pattern development in the magnetic data, most particularly observed in the first and second vertical derivative grids.
-Magnetic data covering a portion of Lake Huron shows the most pronounced magnetic high within the area and has a strong northeast trend (Figure 13, Domain A).
+Based on the distribution of magnetic responses in the reduced to pole magnetic field data (Figure 8), and their character in the first and second vertical derivatives, tilt angle and analytic signal maps (Figures 9 to 12), two lithological domains (A and B) have been interpreted in the Precambrian basement of the Central Huron area (Figure 13).
+The interpretation of these lithological domains is based on variability in the intensity and curvilinear pattern development in the magnetic data, most particularly observed in the first and second vertical derivative grids.
+Magnetic data covering a portion of Lake Huron north of the Central Huron area shows the most pronounced magnetic high within the region, which has a strong northeast trend (PGW, 2014).
 This complex anomaly has previously been interpreted as having a strong magnetic intensity which parallels the Grenville Front Tectonic Zone, which is the boundary between the Grenville and Superior provinces of the Canadian Shield (O'Hara and Hinze, 1980; Boyce and Morris, 2002).
+A north-south trending linear feature apparent in the data is an artifact produced during merging data sets along the boundary with the Strathroy survey.
+This feature has no geological significance.

-The remaining portion of the Area of the Five Communities has been defined as the Huron Domain of the Grenville Province based on borehole data from wells that intersect the basement rocks (Carter and Easton, 1990).
+The Precambrian crystalline basement beneath the Central Huron area has been defined as the Huron Domain of the Grenville Province based on borehole data that intersect the basement rocks (Carter and Easton, 1990).
 Lithologically, the Huron domain is described as predominantly containing variable amounts of granitic, monzonitic and tonalitic rocks that are strongly gneissic, which in general corresponds to a lower magnetic intensity (Figure 8).
-The interpretation of magnetic data as part of this assessment further divides the Huron Domain based on subtle variability in the character and pattern of the magnetic data sets.
+The interpretation of magnetic data as part of this assessment further divides the Huron Domain in the Central Huron area based on subtle variability in the character and pattern of the magnetic data sets.

-In the northern portion of the Area of the Five Communities, Domain B is identified consisting of magnetic features that trend for a short distance in a northwesterly direction immediately adjacent to the Grenville Front Tectonic Zone (Domain A).
-These anomalies have moderate magnetic intensity on the pole reduced magnetic field map (Figure 8), and are best represented on the first vertical derivative and tilt angle maps (Figures 9 and 11).
-Where similar rock units are exposed north of the Area of the Five Communities, several mapped domains similarly show northwest-trending fold structures (Easton 1992), and are observable in the regional magnetic data for southern Ontario (Gupta, 1991).
+In the western and central portions of the Central Huron area, and underlying most of the Municipality, Domain A is identified consisting of several curvilinear magnetic features that trend west to west-northwest.
+These anomalies have moderate magnetic intensity on the pole reduced magnetic field map (Figure 8), and are best represented as high magnitude features on the first vertical derivative and tilt angle maps (Figures 9 and 11).
+The eastern most boundary of Domain A is largely defined by a change in the magnetic character to a more north-northeast oriented pattern.
+Where similar rock units are exposed north of the Central Huron area, several mapped domains similarly show northwest-trending fold structures (Easton 1992), and are observable in the regional magnetic data for southern Ontario (Gupta, 1991).